Global Tailings Dam Portal Project

 The portal was built and is hosted by GRID-Arendal in collaboration with the Investor Mining and Tailings Safety Initiative, which is co-Chaired by the Church of England Pensions Board and the Swedish National Pension Funds' Council on Ethics, with support from the UN Environment Programme.

-This current “beta” version of the portal (24th January 2020), is still undergoing testing and, development and verification.
+This current “beta” version of the portal (launched 24 Jan 2020) is still undergoing testing, development, and verification.
 We welcome feedback, and note that the portal provides links to the underlying public disclosures that companies have made.

 More detailed information on the methodology applied to translate data from company disclosures into the portal database is available in our Methodology section, and further details of our quality assurance processes are available below.